argonatorUberTF/Uber-Team-Fortress/README.md

 All classes get bonus health, armor, ammo, reload time, summoning etc from the attribute system based on experience points gained from frags and captures.
-At level 80 you get the Xav Needler gun and lightning gun weapons.
+At level 80 you get the Xav Needler gun.
+Use impulse 9 to toggle between shotguns and needler/electric gun.

+The lightning gun weapon comes up by selecting 2 and having the ammo masters skill.
 Achievement system similar to Xbox for bragging rights just like MegaTF COOP was.

 Scout class has a bat for the axe, jetpack uses less cells, a bit more fire damage.